StanfordSpezi/.github/DOCUMENTATIONGUIDE.md

 > [!IMPORTANT]
 > An important element ...
 ```

+You SHOULD use [`@_documentation(visibility: ...)`](https://github.com/apple/swift/blob/main/docs/ReferenceGuides/UnderscoredAttributes.md#_documentationvisibility-) to hide elements from the documentation that should not appear in the public documentation.
+It is RECOMMENDED to use `@_documentation(visibility: internal)` to an `@_exported import` statement to ensure that all public symbols of the imported module are not exposed in the documentation of the Spezi module.

 You can learn more about DocC by reading the documentation or watching the DocC Apple World Wide Developer Conference (WWDC) videos:
 - [swift.org - DocC Documentation](https://www.swift.org/documentation/docc/#)